Hussein-Ben/MEME-HAVEN/README.md

 # MEME HAVEN ミーム天国

+*UPDATE*

+The memehaven.net site has been disbanded as cannot afford to run it, anymore.

 Welcome friend, here you can;

  - Mass download all of the memes on https://www.memehaven.net/ , **FORK ME**